Yaaximus/artificial-potential-field/README.md

 - Single robot and goal object
 - image saving capability added
 - positional class encorporated to remove duplicate code in all objects
+- Public and private functions defined in classes

 ## Fixed issues:
 - bug fixed in take_next_move function of Robot class
+- vague name replaced with meaningful names

 ## Example for usage:
 #### You can define objects, robot, goal and obstacle's in main function like: